Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	Incident escalation

-2. Fill in the blank: <----> is a skill hat will help you identify security incidents that need to be escalated.
+2. Fill in the blank: <----> is a skill that will help you identify security incidents that need to be escalated.
+	Attention to detail

+3.

 # +